worldwidee/smart_app/README.md

 ```

 ### Device Type(Desktop-Mobile)
--Make sure you have called AppFonts.init() function before using this feature
+-AppFonts.init() function have to be called before using this feature
--You'll be able to reach these bool variables:
+-This will give access to boolean variables below :
 - isMobile:
-You can check if the user is connected by phone
+The platform can be checked if it's phone
 - isDesktop:
-You can check if the user is connected with the desktop
+The platform can be checked if it's desktop
 - isWeb:
-You can check if the user is connected via the web
+The platform can be checked if it's web
 - landScape:
-You can check if the user is holding the phone sideways
+Landscape mode can be checked with
 - mobileMode:
-You can check if the user has downsized the desktop app to the size of the mobile app
+Size of desktop app can be checked if it's downsized to mobileMode
 - largeMode:
-You can check if the user is using the desktop application in high sizes
+Size of desktop app can be checked if it's large mode
 - midMode:
-You can check if the user is using the desktop application in sizes that between Mobile Mode and Large Mode
+Size of desktop app can be checked if it's between large and mobile mode
 - anyMobile:
-If you are developing crossplatform application and want check if it is in mobile sizes, you can use this
+if the app is multiplatform the size of app can be checked if it's in mobile sizes (this will return true either the platform is mobile or the sizes are in mobile sizes)

 ```dart
   bool isMobile=SmartApp.appSettings.isMobile;